Tough Questions About Implementing Your Dress Code

 Avoid These Problems When You Implement an Employee Dress Code

-Are you interested in the answers to some of the most common questions that readers ask about dress codes?
-Dress codes and recommended business attire are popular topics because employers wonder what they can require – legally and ethically - while caring about the comfort and morale of their employees.
+Are you interested in the answers to some of the most common questions that readers ask about implementing employee dress codes?
+Dress codes and recommended business attire are popular topics because employers wonder what they can require—both legally and ethically—while still demonstrating that they care about the comfort and morale of their employees.

 The sticking point for many employers is the implementation of the dress code.
 If you used a cross-functional team that sought input from across the organization, to create the dress code, you are on the right track.
 The more you involved employees in writing the dress code, the more widespread the ownership will be when it is announced.

-Other key points when you consider a dress code include:
+Other key points when you consider implementing a dress code include:

-If you have a widespread disagreement about business attire, the guidelines provided by a dress code can help you offer direction for all employees.
+If you have a widespread disagreement about business attire across your employee groups, the guidelines provided by a dress code can help you offer direction for all employees.

 If something has changed in your work environment, you may also need to develop a dress code.
 For example, a change in the dress code makes sense when a company that consults with clients who come to the office, shifts its focus to product development for customers online.

-- How detailed do you need the dress code to be and why?
-You will need to explain the rationale behind every contentious requirement to employees.
+How detailed do you need the dress code to be and why?
+You will need to explain the rationale behind every contentious requirement to your employees.
+Ask yourself whether it matters that women's skirts cover their knees?

 Tricky Dress Code Questions